 Richard Eisenberg knows money and career topics can be stressful for Next Avenue readers.
 That's why he has made it his mission to write and edit stories which are practical and useful to hopefully relieve their stress and put setbacks (whether personal, national or global) into perspective.

-As the Managing Editor of Next Avenue and the editor of its Money and Work & Purpose channels, Eisenberg, also a frequent blogger for the site, aims to help people manage their personal finances, find jobs, switch fields, volunteer and find purpose in their lives.
+As the former Managing Editor of Next Avenue and the former editor of its Money and Work & Purpose channels, Eisenberg, also a frequent blogger for the site, aims to help people manage their personal finances, find jobs, switch fields, volunteer and find purpose in their lives.

 "Whether geared toward our readers, their older parents or their millennial children, I'm interested in trends, new laws and new programs, preferring to cover them in a holistic way," says Eisenberg.